thsra001/nook-clone/README.md

 ### credits
-i used the inter font and nerd font symbols credits to the OG at https://github.com/mn6/nook-desktop and rip the OG 2022-2025
+i used the inter font and nerd font symbols credits to the OG at https://github.com/mn6/nook-desktop, bless his soul 2022-2025